 Shooting with a flat profile is of absolute requirement when you need to be shooting aerial wedding videos.

 Fly-over shots are everyone’s favorite.
 You can spot them in movies, or other TV programs.
 A fly-over shot is taken keeping a particular object in focus, from which the drone flies over.
 Choose your focused object wisely.
 Generally, these focused objects should be some interesting event or object.
 Fly-over shots expose an entire area or venue while capturing very minute details from a bird’s eye perspective.

 To be on the safer side, one should always avoid close up shots using drones.
 It can lead to unfortunate events like ruining the hair or dress of the bride or groom, or any other guests.
 Moreover, drones are noisy so it can get annoying if it is too close to people.

 - Weather Check

 Drones are like mini-helicopters; imagine a helicopter ride on a bad weather day!
 It is better to have weather updates before fixing the wedding date if you are planning to use drones in the wedding.
-Drones cannot operate in a bad weather day.
-For perfect drone videography you need the weather to be by your side.
-Clear sky can bring you the perfect images and videos meddled in nature.
+Drones cannot operate on a bad weather day.
+For perfect drone videography, you need the weather to be by your side.
+A clear sky can bring you the perfect images and videos meddled in nature.
 And, a pleasant composed breeze would help your drone to fly.

 A bad weather day involving a storm or rain can not only ruin your shooting experience but also damage your aerial device.
 Keep a strict eye on the wind speed, if it exceeds 20 miles per hour, it is going to result in shots that are rarely usable.